SimoneReale/Quantum-Encoded-Prototypes-for-QML/README.md

 ### Discussion: The "Sufficiently Good" Representation

 An interesting nuance appeared in the Breast Cancer results: `AngleEncoding` had the best MMD scores, but `ZFeatureMap` achieved a marginally higher accuracy.
 This suggests that while MMD is a powerful predictor, a "threshold of quality" may exist.
 Once a feature map creates a "sufficiently good" data representation (i.e., MMD is low enough), the model can achieve high accuracy, and other factors, like the specific interplay between the feature map and the variational ansatz, may determine the final marginal gains.

-### The Surprising Ineffectiveness of Entanglement

-A key insight from this study is the **consistent failure of the entangling `ZZFeatureMap`**.
-For these structured, tabular datasets, adding entanglement proved detrimental, consistently producing the highest MMD scores and lowest accuracies.
-This suggests that entanglement is not a panacea and can obscure, rather than enhance, the underlying data structure, possibly by inducing trainability issues like barren plateaus.
-Our MMD metric successfully identified this weakness without the need for a full, costly training run.

 ---